AWS Command Line Interface

 Use the Pulumi Infrastructure as Code framework with LocalStack

-Using LocalStack lambda with self-managed Kafka cluster
+Using LocalStack Lambda with a self-managed Kafka cluster

 Understanding the usage of AWS Chalice with LocalStack